• Skip to primary navigation

 Instructions

 Note that before starting to make the buttercream, there is a step to infuse the milk and cream with the lavender.
 This requires warming the mixture, letting the mixture come to room temperature as it steeps, then cooling the mixture.
 Though mostly hands-off, this a time-consuming process, so you may want to tackle the lavender-infused milk/cream before you begin the cake recipe.
+Additional detail on making this cake is included in the recipe card, below.

 How to Make Lemon Cake